vivekapplications/docsify-webpage/README.md

 - It does not creates static html files.

-- It keeps the website simple & lighweight.
+- It keeps the website simple & lightweight.

 - It enables smart full-text search plugin.